frank-deng/fgfs-tools/README.md

 Installation: This was included in the patch file **777-300_frank.patch**.

+---

 Magic Refuel
 ------------

 Perform an aerial refuel for B-1B Lancer, but without the presense of tanker, and the aircraft's speed and altitude will not changed.
 Which will make you free from all the difficulties of performing a real aeiral refueling.

+Usage:

+1. Set property `/armament/magic-refuel/amount` to the amount you'd like to refuel to.
+2. Set property `/armament/magic-refuel/signal` to `1` to start refueling.
+3. You can set `/armament/magic-refuel/signal` to `0` to stop refueling.